KeremAR/DevOps-Cheat/Kubernetes/kubernetes-readme.md

 -   **etcd:**
     -   A consistent and highly-available distributed key-value store.
     -   Stores all cluster data and represents the desired state of the cluster.
+    -   Backup and restore of the entire cluster state is made from etcd snapshots.
 -   **kube-scheduler (Scheduler):**
     -   Assigns newly created Pods to available Nodes based on resource requirements, policies, and other constraints.
 -   **kube-controller-manager (Controller Manager):**